-The deadline for Fall 2017 is February 15th 2017.
-Fall decisions will be emailed to students in April.
-The Spring 2017 deadline is August 1st 2016.
+The deadline for Fall 2018 is February 15th 2018.
+Fall decisions will be emailed to students by April.
+The Spring 2018 deadline is August 1st 2017.
 It is advised to apply as early as possible for any given term.

 Please see the Curriculum Sheet (PDF) for a complete list of courses and prerequisites.
 Not every student will need all of the prerequisites/leveling courses.
 Those students from Civil Engineering, Architecture, Building Construction, and Construction Management programs will be able to waive many of the prerequisites.
 The prerequisites may be taken as leveling courses once a student has been accepted to the master’s program.
 Waiving of prerequisites is done only after a student matriculates into the master’s degree program.